Home - Book Preview

 “Remember us little people when you and your BU teammates raise the Beanpot next year, Phil,” Jeff called out.
 Phil threw some wadded-up tape at him.

 “I gotta make the team first, asshole,” he cautioned.
-“I gotta go up against all of the guys who are already there and all of the other freshmen.
-The those guys usually come from championship teams.”
+“I gotta go up against all the guys already there and the other freshmen.
+Those guys usually come from championship teams.”

 “So?”
 Jeff snorted.
 “Going five-and-fifteen will make you that much more hungry.
 You’ll blow those guys away, Phil.”

-Phil gave him a small nod and a smile as he began unlacing his skates.
-Jeff saw that the conversation was over and did the same.
-Phil waited for Jeff to leave the locker room and walked to the bus with him.
+Phil nodded and smiled as he began unlacing his skates.
+When Jeff saw that the conversation was over, he did the same.
+Phil then waited for Jeff to leave the locker room and walked to the bus with him.

 “What do you mean?”